 While you can find some ‘cheap’ illustrators out there, be sure of their skills.
 Be sure they understand what you’re looking for.
 And, be sure they proof their own work.
 You MUST also check the illustrations to the text – make sure the illustrations are relevant to the content on that page.
 You’ll also need to check for accuracy and consistency within the illustrations.

 I’ve coordinated illustrations to text for clients and have found a number of errors from missing parts of feet to inconsistent furnishings from scene to scene.

-After you have the illustrations and text combined, you will need to prepare/format and upload the book to publish it.
-For this, you can use services like Kindle KDP (for ebooks on Amazon, but they are now introducing paperback options) or CreateSpace (for print book to Amazon).
+After you have the illustrations with text layout, you will need to prepare/format and upload the book to publish it.
+For this, you can use services like Kindle Direct Publishing KDP (for ebooks and paperbacks).

-Just be aware that with these services, you’ll need to do the work yourself (format and upload).
-If this intimidates you, you can hire someone on http://fiverr.com or http://upwork.com to format and upload your book.
+Just be aware that with these services, you’ll need to do the work yourself – the manuscript will need to be properly formatted and you’ll need to upload it yourself.
+If this intimidates you, you can hire someone on http://fiverr.com or http://upwork.com to do it for you.

 Summing it Up

 So, whether to self-publish or go the traditional route depends on your time frame, finances, and commitment to submitting your work.
 And, if you choose the traditional path, you’ll need to have patience and perseverance.

 Let me take a look at it.
 I’m a working children’s ghostwriter and rewriter.
 I can turn your story into a publishable book you’ll be proud to be author of.